The Strange World Cast Is Gorgeous In Real Life

 Jake Gyllenhaal (Searcher Clade)

 In "Strange World," the character of Searcher Clade is the reluctant tagalong in this unique journey.
 Though he comes from a family of reputed adventurers, he lacks their gung-ho adventuring spirit.
-In the teaser, Searcher can be heard saying, "I'm not an explorer, I'm a farmer."
-While Searcher has chosen not to join the family tradition, it is clear that he has many perilous happenings coming his way.
-Whether or not he chooses to meet them head-on remains to be seen.
+Searcher can be heard saying, "I'm not an explorer, I'm a farmer."
+While Searcher has chosen not to join the family tradition, he still has many perilous happenings coming his way.

 Jack Gyllenhaal provides the voice of Searcher Clade in "Strange World."
 In recent years, Gyllenhaal is most well known for his role in "Spider-Man: Far From Home."
 He played Mysterio, the imposter illusionist who tricks Peter Parker (Tom Holland) into willingly giving him a powerful piece of Stark tech, only to threaten everything Peter and Spider-Man care for.